msys2/msys2.github.io/web/wiki/Sudo.md

 ## How to get Sudo

 There are several `sudo` alternatives to choose from.
 Check the difference sheet below and pick the one you like to download.
-For general users, I recommand `gsudo` as it is powerful and modern.
+For general users, we recommand `gsudo` as it is powerful and modern.
 To have it installed, run `winget install gsudo` and reboot your system if you have winget.
 Run `echo 'alias sudo=gsudo'` if you are used to typing `sudo`.
 Click the links below to learn more advanced features.

 ## Difference between various Sudo